 - Insurance/ financial sectors.
 Insurance firms are likely to hike their premiums as taxes will go up to 300 basis points.
 Investors, meanwhile, will have to pay more for mutual fund products given that taxes would push it by 3 percent.

-- The rollout of the GST could lead to the higher price of medications in the country.
+- The rollout of the GST could lead to a higher price of medications in the country.
 The GST can likely increase indirect tax by 60 percent, which pharmaceutical firms will likely pass on to consumers.

 Aside from the negative impact of the new tax system on certain sectors of the Indian economy, there are also other challenges that need to be hurled such as: